 • Copy of your residence permit

-• Photocopy of the passport of the family member that is gonna join you in Spain
+• Photocopy of the passport of the relative to be regrouped

 • The national visa application form